-In the District Court, there were 1,503 civil cases filed.
+In the District Court, there are about 1,500 civil cases filed every year.
 In the Circuit Court, plaintiffs’ personal injury lawyers tend to prefer bench trials (where the judge decides the verdict) over jury trials in Queen Anne’s County, and many lawyers look for excuses to file elsewhere.
 However, a sincere plaintiff with objective injuries will typically do well in any jurisdiction.
 Judge Ross, in particular, has extensive civil experience.
 As far as District Court cases go, Judge Kratovil is a new member of the court, but all signs - most notably his voting record in Congress - point to him being fair-minded to people who deserve compensation.

 Other points of interest when bringing personal injury, medical malpractice and wrongful death cases in this jurisdiction:

 - Webb, Cornbrooks, Wilber, Vorhis, Douse,&Leslie, LLP is, by Eastern Shore standards, a large law firm that defends a lot of the serious injury and wrongful death case brought in or around Queen Anne's.

 - Many lawyers used Easton companies for service of process.
 Whitzel & Associates, LLC and Boomers Process Servers are commonly used.
 There is a company in Chester called Chesapeake Services you could also use.
 There is also nothing wrong with first trying to serve defendants by certified mail as allowed by the Maryland Rules of Civil Procedure.

 - You can bring a cell phone into Queen Anne's Circuit Court.